-There are some stretches and exercises that are indicated for tight scalene muscles.
-Look how they are perfectly placed so that they pull up on the rib and cinch around the nerves and blood vessels when you use them to breathe.
+There are some stretches and exercises that are helpful for tight scalene muscles.
+Look how they are ideally placed so that they pull up on the rib and cinch around the nerves and blood vessels when you use them to breathe.

 First, look at this post on breathing exercises, it is useful for both retraining your breathing pattern and loosening rib heads that are fixated.

 Secondly, there are some standard stretches for releasing tension on scalene muscles.
-I’ll be posting something about that routine but the stretch in this post really helps.
+I’ll be posting something about that routine, but the stretch in this post helps.
 If you already know ice and stretch, click on this gif to see the stretch.

 Most research agrees that long-term relief is based on correcting Forward Head Posture.
-It is also clear that the first and second rib are usually elevated and some direct work to resolve that is needed for long-term results.
+It is also clear that the first rib and second rib are usually elevated, and some direct work to resolve that is needed for long-term results.
 Your trigger point specialist is trained to assess and correct that.

-Scalene muscles look like guy wires on the side of the neck but really are more like the ropes that support hoops that go around a column.
-When the rib head gets elevated it is difficult to get lasting relief.
+Scalene muscles look like guy wires on the side of the neck but are more like the ropes that support hoops that go around a column.
+When the rib head gets elevated, it is challenging to get lasting relief.